jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/addDocument/fields/digitalSignature/template/digitalSignatureOnTemplate.rst

 General view of the electronic signature field and signer role
 ==============================================================

-In the processing flow roles divided according to the colors palitra.
+In the processing flow roles divided according to the colors palette.
 Signatures on the signature block will be added according to the color in the flow.
 If you change order the color of the button(s) will be changed too.

 Common information related to signer roles